 Note on Expertise: Expertise counts toward the Hit Cap, so if you can’t reforge to Hit, reforge to Expertise to reach the cap.

 As you get more expert with Patch 5.x, you’ll probably end up changing Glyphs frequently, but for now, here’s a no-downside build that will get you started quickly:

-Major: Glyph of Arcane Explosion, Glyph of Ice Lance, Glyph of Water Elemental
+Major: Glyph of Splitting Ice, Glyph of Icy Veins, Glyph of Cone of Cold

 Minor: Glyph of Momentum, two others of your choice.